NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ![Advanced Settings in CSS for Contact Us Widgets](docs/images/contact-us-widgets.png)

 Note that if WATM is enabled, one of the two languages will be hidden based on the state of the language, even in the Edit mode.
-Please make sure `textManagerProductionMode = false` is set in JavaScript configuration and then click the button to disable WATM to see both sets of languages at once.
+Please make sure `textManagerProductionMode = false` is set in Global JavaScript and then click the button to disable WATM to see both sets of languages at once.

 ## Wild Apricot Text Manager Configuration File
-Opening the configuration file in Excel or another commas seperated file (CSV) editor.
+To maintain all the WATM text changes, translations and styling changes, you must edit and maintain the CSV configuration file `wildapricot-textmanager-config.csv` using Excel or another commas seperated file (CSV) editor.

+### Instructions for editing the file in Excel

- 1. Choose Delimited, check My data has headers and click Next
+ 1. Open the `wildapricot-textmanager-config.csv` file Choose Delimited, check My data has headers and click Next

 ![Excel CSV Import Step 1](docs/images/excel-csv-import1.png)

  2. Check Comma for the Delimiters option, Click Finish

 ![Excel CSV Import Step 1](docs/images/excel-csv-import2.png)

-Saving the configuration file
+### Saving the configuration file
-When saving the file, use the CSV UTF-8 (Comma delimited) (*.csv).
-Other formats will break WATM!
+When saving the file, use the CSV UTF-8 (Comma delimited) (*.csv). **Other formats will break WATM!**

 ### Columns in the WATM Configuration File